w3c/wot-usecases/HOWTO.md

     * [Issue 257](https://github.com/w3c/wot-usecases/issues/257) - Exisiting one from McCool
 7. How to manage the feedback from brainstorming discussions?
     * no need to create a new Issue but this comment was a great input to improve the workflow

-Questions:
-* whether created draft GitHub Issues are appropriate or not
-* if appropriate, how to resolve the Issues

 #### Review the GitHub Issues/PRs with "Process" label
 * [Issues with "Process" label](https://github.com/w3c/wot-usecases/issues?q=is%3Aissue+is%3Aopen+label%3AProcess)